it-innovation/sam/doc/tutorial.rst

 The :func:`initialObject` lines define the three objects and their types.

 The :func:`initialInvocation` lines say that we assume both clients may be active by default (they don't wait for someone to invoke them).
-The second argument is the *context*.
+The second argument is the *modelling context*.
 By giving them different contexts we tell the modeller to consider these two cases separately when aggregating invocations.